The Angelus (painting): Legacy

 A month after the Secretan sale, The Gleaners was sold for 300,000 francs, and the contrast between the auction prices of Millet's paintings on the art market and the value of Millet's estate for his surviving family led to the droit de suite (French for "right to follow"), a French law that compensates artists or their heirs when artworks are resold.

 The imagery of The Angelus with peasants praying was a popular sentimental 19th-century religious subject.
 Generations later, Salvador Dalí had seen a reproduction of it on the wall of his childhood school and claimed to have been spooked by the painting.
 He felt the basket looked like the coffin of a child and the woman looked like a praying mantis.
 He was inspired to create his paranoiac-critical paintings The Architectonic Angelus of Millet and Gala and the Angelus of Millet Preceding the Imminent Arrival of the Conical Anamorphoses in 1933.
 These were followed two years later by a similar pair of paintings which included a partial reproduction of Millet's The Angelus, called The Angelus of Gala and Archaeological Reminiscence of Millet's Angelus.
 In 1938, he published a book Le Mythe tragique de l'Angélus de Millet.

-In 2018, Gil Baillie wrote that The Angelus incorporates a sensibility of the sacramental that made reproductions of the painting especially popular in Western Europe throughout much of the remainder of the 19th century.
-He incorporates a story that illustrates the role of imagination in the appeal of the image: "When his lifelong friend and agent Alfred Sensier first saw the painting on Millet’s easel, the artist asked: 'Well, what do you think of it?'
-'It’s the Angelus,' acknowledged Sensier.
-To which Millet replied: 'Can you hear the bells?'"
-Baillie, acknowledging the effect of The Angelus on Dali's art, suggests that the latter artist's reaction is a manifestation of the sacramental meaning of the piece.

-In Jean-Pierre Melville's French drama film Léon Morin, Priest (1961) there is a scene in which a conversation between the atheist French widow Barny (Emmanuelle Riva) and the priest Léon Morin (Jean-Paul Belmondo) is interrupted by the sound of church bells.
-Barny in her first-person narration states, "The Angelus rang.
-He'd have to enact a scene from a Millet painting or not answer the call of the church.
-Appear ridiculous or inadequate."
-Morin proceeds to pray the Angelus in front of Barny.

-The painting can also be frequently seen on the Taylor family's living room wall in several episodes of The Andy Griffith Show.